Skip to main content

 1. The Electronic Disclosure Consent;

-2. Receive recurring marketing communications from Vivint at the telephone number and email address you provide on this form, including autodialed calls, texts, and prerecorded messages (consent not required to make a purchase; reply “STOP” to opt-out of texts or “HELP” for help); and
+2. Receive recurring marketing communications from Vivint at the telephone number and email address you provide on this form, including autodialed calls, texts and prerecorded, artificial, or AI voice messages (consent not required to make a purchase; reply “STOP” to opt-out of texts or “HELP” for help); and

 3. Vivint's Terms of Service and Privacy Policy.